joseph-lariosa/pahina/README.md

 # Installing Dependencies
-Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally Then open your terminal and browse to the location of your UnderStrap copy
+Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally Then open your terminal and browse to the location of your project

 Run: `$ npm install`